defo-project/ech-dev-utils/howtos/haproxy.md

             5. Two-ECH: Client <--[TLS+ECH]--> frontend <--[other-TLS+ECH]--> backend

-### Running haproxy split-mode

-The idea is to configure "routes" for both in the frontend.
-With the example configuration below, assuming "foo.example.com" is the inner SNI and "example.com" is the outer SNI (or ``ECHConfig.public_name``) then if decryption works, we'll route to the "foo" backend on port 3484, whereas if it fails (or no ECH is present etc.) then we'll route to the "eg" server on port 3485.

-            frontend Split-mode
-                mode tcp
-                option tcplog
-                bind :7446
-                use_backend 3484
-            backend 3484
-                mode tcp
-                # next 2 lines needed to get switching on (outer) SNI to
-                # work, not sure why
-                tcp-request inspect-delay 5s
-                tcp-request content accept if { req_ssl_hello_type 1 }
-                tcp-request ech-decrypt d13.pem
-                use-server foo if { req.ssl_sni -i foo.example.com }
-                use-server eg if { req.ssl_sni -i example.com }
-                server eg 127.0.3.4:3485
-                server foo 127.0.3.4:3484
-                server default 127.0.3.4:3485

-If the above configuration is in a file called ``sm.cfg`` then haproxy can be started via a command like:

-            $ LD_LIBRARY_PATH=$HOME/code/openssl ./haproxy -f sm.cfg -dV

-We can then start the non-ECH-enabled backend for foo.example.com listening on port 3484 as follows:

-            $ cd $HOME/code/openssl/esnistuff
-            $ ../apps/openssl s_server -msg -trace  -tlsextdebug  \
-                -key cadir/example.com.priv \
-                -cert cadir/example.com.crt \
-                -key2 cadir/foo.example.com.priv \
-                -cert2 cadir/foo.example.com.crt  \
-                -CApath cadir/  \
-                -port 3484  -tls1_3  -servername foo.example.com

-Equivalently, it's ok if the backend server on port 3484 is also ECH-enabled itself and has a copy of the ECH key pair.
-If that's the desired setup, one of our test scripts is also usable:

-            $ cd $HOME/code/openssl/esnistuff
-            $ ./echsvr.sh -p 3484

-Running a server for example.com on port 3485 is done similarly.

-For the client, we do the following to use ECH and send our request to port 7446 where haproxy is listening:

-            $ cd $HOME/code/openssl/esnistuff
-            $ ./echcli.sh -s localhost  -H foo.example.com -p 7446 \
-                -P `./pem2rr.sh echconfig.pem` -f index.html -N -c something-else
-            Running ./echcli.sh at 20210615-191012
-            Assuming supplied ECH is RR value
-            ./echcli.sh Summary:
-            Looks like it worked ok
-            ECH: success: outer SNI: 'something-else', inner SNI: 'foo.example.com'

 ## Logs

-[testhaproxy.sh](../scripts/testhaproxy.sh) does pretty minimal logging in ``$HOME/code/openssl/esnistuff/haproxy/logs/haproxy.log`` but you need to add some stanzas to ``/etc/rsyslog.conf`` to get that.
-(Absent those, the test script will, for now, complain and exit.)
+[testhaproxy.sh](../scripts/testhaproxy.sh) does pretty minimal logging in ``$HOME/code/openssl/esnistuff/haproxy/logs/haproxy.log``.

 A ``SERVERUSED`` cookie is added by haproxy in these configurations and the file served by lighttpd, as can be seen from the lighttpd logs.

 ## Key Rotation

-We still need to figure out how to reload ECH keys without restarting haproxy.
+We still need to implement reloading ECH keys without restarting haproxy.
-Haproxy doesn't read from disk after initial startup, so we can't re-use the plan from other serves for periodically reloading ECH keys.
+Haproxy doesn't (like to) read from disk after initial startup, so we can't re-use the plan from other serves for periodically reloading ECH keys.
 TLS certificate/key reloading via socket-API/CLI is described [here](https://docs.haproxy.org/dev/management.html#9.3).
 We'll want to try do something similar for ECH keys, likely via that socket API.

 ## Split mode backend traffic security

-One could argue that there's a need to be able to support cover traffic from frontend to backend and to have that, and subsequent traffic, use an encrypted tunnel between frontend and backend.
-Otherwise a network observer who can see traffic between client and frontend, and also between frontend and backend, can easily defeat ECH as it'll simply see the result of ECH decryption.
-(That wouldn't be needed in all network setups, but in some.)
+For now, we do nothing at all to protect traffice between the haproxy frontend and backend, other than show how to enable TLS.
+As a network observer who could see that traffic could mount traffic analysis attacks, one could argue that there's a need to be able to support cover traffic from frontend to backend and to have that, and non-cover traffic, use an encrypted tunnel between frontend and backend.
+We've done nothing to mitigate that attack so far.

 ### Code Changes

-Code for shared-mode  is in ``src/cfgparse-ssl.c`` and the new code to read in the ECH pem file is in ``src/ssl-sock.c``; the header files I changed were ``include/haproxy/openssl-compat.h`` and ``include/haproxy/listener-t.h`` but the changes to all those are pretty obvious and minimal for now.

-When so configured, the existing ``smp_fetch_ssl_hello_sni`` (which handles SNI based routing) is modified to first call ``attempt_split_ech``.
-``attempt_split_ech`` will try decrypt and setup routing based on the inner or outer SNI values found as appropriate.
-If decryption succeeds, then the inner CH is spliced into the buffer that used hold the outer CH and processing continues as norml.
+- All ECH code is protected via ``#ifdef USE_ECH`` which is provided on the ``make`` command line as described above.

+- Two new header files define a new type (``include/haproxy/ech-h.h``) and a new internal API for split-mode (``include/haproxy/ech.h``).

+- A new config setting ``ech_filedir`` is added to ``include/haproxy/listener-t.h`` to store the new ECH configuration setting.
+  That's processed in ``src/cfgparse-ssl.c`` - if ECH is configured then

+- ``include/haproxy/proxy-t.h`` has some fields added to the ``proxy.tcp_req``
+  sub-strcuture to handle split-mode ECH.

+- ``include/haproxy/stconn-t.h`` has an ``ech_state`` field added to the
+  ``stconn`` structure (also for split-mode ECH).

+- ``src/ech.c`` has the implementation of ``attempt_split_ech()``

+- ``src/payload.c`` had code to determine if a call to ``attempt_split_ech()`` is warranted, and if so, makes that call.

+- ``src/ssl_sock.c`` makes the call to enable ECH for the ``SSL_CTX`` if so configured, which is all that's needed to handle shared mode ECH.

+- ``src/stconn.c`` has code to handle ECH with the 2nd ClientHello if HRR is encountered.
+That's basically a 2nd call to ``attempt_split_ech()`` when warranted.

+- ``src/tcp_rules.c`` handles loading ECH key pairs for ECH split-mode.